coditech0926/truffle-exercises-js/ExampleToken/README.md

 ```
 > personal.newAccount("YOURPASSWORD")
 ```
-You will need your account address and password later on, so keep them somewhere or just leave this terminal open for now.
+You will need your account address and password later on, so keep them somewhere or just leave this terminal open for the moment.

+To get some ether for your account, go for this [faucet](https://www.rinkeby.io/#faucet) and follow the instructions.

 Now I'll assume you have already get an account with enough balance on Rinkeby testnet.
+I'll also assume you have the password for the account.

-Never use an account on the mainnet for our project!
-I'll assume you also have the password for the account.
-To be clear, this password is not the private key of your account, but the one provided to generate the account on
+Never use an account on the mainnet for this project!

+## Configure network for Truffle